Technical Details

 # How are the probes powered?

-You'll need to supply some electricity to the probe through its USB cable.
+You'll need to supply some electricity to the hardware probe through its USB cable.
 Any USB port capable of supplying 500mA should be fine; it could be a free USB port on your home router, or you can use a USB power adapter.
 Note that devices that go into sleep mode (monitors with built-in USB hubs, laptops, etc.) are not good enough as they usually stop supplying power over USB when they go into sleep mode.

 # Is it possible to power the probes using Power over Ethernet (PoE)?